oracle-samples/one-cerner-style-icons/README.md

 - `alias` - The alias that will be used to consume the icon.
 In Terra, these will be prefixed with `Icon` or `RestrictedIcon` in Terra.
 For Example, an alias with `"alias": "Manufacturer"` would be imported from Terra Icon as `IconManufacturer` or, if the image has `"restricted": true`, it would be imported as `RestrictedIconManufacturer`
 - `usage` - this is a free text field that can optionally give guidance on how to use the icon/alias.
-- `sets` -
+- `sets` - an array of strings indicating which icon sets the alias belongs to
+- `characteristics` - an array of strings indicating the intended uses for the icon/alias.
+Available strings include:
   - `isAction` - whether the icon can be used to perform an action
   - `isStatus` - whether the icon can be used to indicate a status
   - `isToggle` - whether the icon is part of a toggle set.
   - `isInteraction` - whether the icon can be used to indicate interactivity
   - `isColorable` whether the icon has elements that can be colored dynamically by changing its container's `color` property.
   - `isLabelRequired` - whether the icon needs to be used with a label
   - `isBidirectional` - whether the icon is bidirectional

 ### Search Terms